TheMarlboroMan/libdansdl2/README.md

 - Rotation on a bitmap really fucks things up.
 - Add camera clipping using the stencil buffer.
 - We could apply rotation to... everything.
 It should be easy enough now :D.
+- Do real camera checking.
+Now it's fucked up.
+- Restore rotation calculation for stuff, so we can do better camera work.
+- Remove the two different rendering functions (with and without camera): use a default camera value.
+- Integrate the zooming better.